Phnom Penh Guide

 As far as budget apartments are concerned, often not listed on the large sites, my best advice would be to book a few nights at a cheap guest house, and then use your time here, to investigate.
 I would suggest using the excellent Google Maps, to familiarize yourself with the city’s layout.

-For guidance, I rent a single room apartment, with basic furnishings some 2 kilometers from the city center.
+For guidance, I rent a single-room apartment, with basic furnishings some 2 kilometers from the city center.
 It has AC for $180 per month, plus electric and water, which is usually less than $20 per month.
 AC can be expensive to run and should I leave it on all the time, the electric bill will be quite considerable.
-Some apartments in excess of say $350, may be fully furnished including a washing machine and refrigerator, a local realtor can advise.
+Some apartments over say $350, maybe fully furnished including a washing machine and refrigerator, a local realtor can advise.
 Incidentally, Wi-Fi is included in my room rent.
 No shortage of laundries who charge $1 per kilo for washing.
 Ironing may be additional.

-For comparison, a cheap AC guesthouse with private bathroom, for say $12 to $18 dollars a night would include electric and water charges but cooking and doing laundry in the room would of course, not be allowed.
+For comparison, a cheap AC guesthouse with a private bathroom, for say $12 to $18 dollars a night would include electric and water charges but cooking and doing laundry in the room would of course, not be allowed.
 Most will have Wi-Fi.
-Some may offer discounts for long stay occupancy.
+Some may offer discounts for long-stay occupancy.

 Eating

 I like to prepare most meals in my apartment, which is considerably cheaper than eating out, usually less than $1 per meal.
 Western food in supermarkets is dearer than Khmer.
 Fish and chips for example at a respectable restaurant will cost around $6.
-Local beers are usually 3000Riel per can, maybe cheaper in supermarkets etc. No shortage of choice for cheaper Khmer meals in markets and streetside venders.
+Local beers are usually 3000Riel per can, maybe cheaper in supermarkets, etc. No shortage of choice for cheaper Khmer meals in markets and street-side vendors.
 Indian and Japanese restaurants plus pizza outlets have become popular in the city.
-Nowadays, a vast choice of meals available from the likes of Grab and Foodpanda delivery services.
+Nowadays, a vast choice of meals is available from the likes of Grab and Foodpanda delivery services.
 Should you rent an apartment, you can shop at markets and supermarkets for your food.
-Being on a tight budget I often purchase from Makro for fresh meat, chicken, rice, and noodles and so on.
+Being on a tight budget I often purchase from Makro for fresh meat, chicken, rice, noodles, and so on.

 Getting around